Rana Ismayilova: Biography

 Rana Ismayilova was born on August 28, 1950, in Baku.
 Her first music teacher was her sister Zemfira Gafarova.
 After graduating from the Secondary Music School named after Bulbul with a degree in piano, in 1968 she entered the Faculty of history-theory of the Azerbaijan State Conservatoire.
-Starting from the first year of her education here, she began to play the organ along with the piano, and in the third year she changed her faculty and continued her activity on the piano, graduated in 1974 with a degree in piano and organ.
+Starting from the first year of her education here, she began to play the organ along with the piano, and in the third year she changed her faculty and continued her activity on the piano.
+She graduated in 1974 with a degree in piano and organ.
 After graduating, she started working at the Musical Comedy Theater and Sumgayit Music College.
 Rana Ismayilova, who first worked as a pianist-concertmaster at the Azerbaijan State Conservatory since 1977, entered the assistantship of the Moscow State Tchaikovsky Conservatory in 1983 and continued her education here for 3 years.
 Here she took lessons from Professor Leonid Roisman.

 For the first time since 1987, a two-volume collection of notes entitled "Organ music of Azerbaijani composers" was published under the editorship of Rana Ismayilova, who first worked as a senior teacher and then as an associate professor at the "Organ and harpsichord" department of the Azerbaijan State Conservatoire.

 Rana Ismayilova currently lives in Germany.
 She has repeatedly given official concerts here and performed in churches.
 She was also the organizer and participant of German, Finnish, Norwegian, French, English music evenings, a series of concerts "Organ yesterday and today".